frink-okn/frink-landing-zone/docs/okn/climate-kg.md

-# Climate Models
-## Knowledge Graph to Support Evaluation and Development of Climate Models
+# Climate Models: Knowledge Graph to Support Evaluation and Development of Climate Models

 ## Schema Diagram